 For students coming from outside the UK, the University provides useful information here (on the tab labelled 'Finances and Banks').

 The regulations on bringing money into the UK are explained on the UK government website.

 Bank account details form

-There will be times during your study when the College may need to make a payment to you (e.g. payment of prizes, returning deposits etc) and holding your bank details enables this process to happen smoothly.
-If you can return this form before you start, it will save you filling it in in the future.
-However, if you don’t know your bank details yet, please don’t fill in this form.
-You will receive information about how to return this form to us in due course.
-You can upload the completed form using the St Peter’s College Submission Portal (go to ‘Freshers’ and then select 'Bank Details').
+There will be times during your study when the College may need to make a payment to you (e.g. payment of prizes, returning deposits, etc.) and holding your bank details enables this process to happen smoothly.
+If you can return this form before you start, it will save you from filling it in in the future.
+However, if you do not know your bank details yet, please do not fill in this form.
+You can upload the completed form using the St Peter’s College Submission Portal (go to ‘Freshers’ Forms 2022' and then select 'Bank Details').

 - Register with the College Doctors: go to www.campusdoctor.co.uk/oxford/ and follow the instructions.

 - Read the letter about immunisations and arrange immunisations if necessary.

 - Make a note in your diary about Matriculation on Saturday 15 October (see further information here).

 - Complete and return the Bank details form (if you know your UK bank details already, optional, see instructions above).